 This injury is caused by repetitive strain on the tendon due to frequent, awkward positioning of the wrist and/or thumb.
 It can be brought on by repetition of many everyday activities, including:

 The chief symptom is pain in the radial side (thumb side) of the wrist.
 This pain is usually noticed while forming a fist, grasping objects or turning the wrist, and it may radiate out to the thumb or the forearm.

 Conservative, nonsurgical treatments are tried first.
 These can include:

 If the above measures are not effective after several weeks, gluticorticoid injections may provide pain relief.
 Rarely, if pain persists after non-operative measures have been tried, wrist surgery may be required.

-This article discusses and illustrates De Quervain’s syndrome and other hand injuries.
+This article discusses and illustrates de Quervain’s syndrome and other wrist conditions.